-- Achieve the national benchmark that 80% of children on Medicaid receive a health screening under EPSDT.
+Achieve the national benchmark that 80% of children on Medicaid receive a health screening under EPSDT.
 (See bar chart.)
+[2005]8

+Require newborn screening for hearing deficiencies.
+[2006]9

+Universally offered but not yet required.

-[2005]8 - Require newborn screening for hearing deficiencies.
-[2006]9 - Require newborn screening for the 28 metabolic deficiencies/disorders recommended by the March Dimes.
-[2006]9 - 27 universally required by Law or Rule. - Use DC:0-3 to diagnose mental health and developmental disorders during infancy and early childhood when seeking Medicaid reimbursement.
+Require newborn screening for the 28 metabolic deficiencies/disorders recommended by the March Dimes.
+[2006]9

+Use DC:0-3 to diagnose mental health and developmental disorders during infancy and early childhood when seeking Medicaid reimbursement.
 [2006]10